Training for Volleyball

 compete at a high level.

-The answer again is none.
-Functional training focuses on multi-joint movements as much as possible.
+No sport is played by one joint action in isolation.
+Functional training for volleyball focuses on multi-joint movements as much as possible.

 More and more trainers are